IchinichiQ/ToradoraTranslateTool/Readme.md

 You can automatically insert line breaks into the current file or all files at once through the context menu.
 But if you need to move the text to a new line manually, insert the symbol Fullwidth Low Line - "＿".

+To add a new phrase, you must write it in square brackets in the phrase after which you want to insert the new phrase.
+For example, "First phrase\[Second phrase\]".
+To remove a phrase, you must write "\[DEL\]" in it.
+For example, "Unnecessary phrase\[DEL\]"

 ## Features

 - ISO extracting and repacking